becarpenter/book6/pdf/baked.md

 <img src="./diag.svg" alt="Disk feeding tape">

 Please add alternate text to help people with visual difficulties.

+*Note:* Direct use of *mermaid* in markdown source is not recommended, as it causes difficulty when generating a PDF version of book6.

 Existing diagrams in PNG or JPG format can be inserted in the same way, although SVG has the advantage of being a text format "under the